mrtns/data-encyclopedia/README.md

 - Embed entries

+- Contextualize entries

-* List inbound links for an entry
+  - List inbound links in an entry

     - List inbound links for an entry by link type (JIRA style)

+  - List folder structure position in an entry

+    - List parents and children of the physical folder structure for an entry

+    - List parents and children of a virtual folder structure for an entry

 * Iframe external content